noproblemo1/project-sedici/README.md

 ### 1. Fork this repository

-Fork this repository to your own GitHub account, and clone it to your local machine.
+Fork [Mozzius' community handles repository](https://railway.app) to your own GitHub account, and clone it to your local machine.

 ### 2. Add the project to Vercel